Discover more from tech for good

 As for the second part of the model, it involves the act of simulating a credible environment in which the agents will be put into test.
 Each agent will have its own environment and will start off with their self-declared variables.
 These variables will change over time as the reinforcement learning algorithms aim to optimize for the utility function specified by the central agent.
 The result of running this scenario will offer us different values of the imputed variables and a new value for the output of the utility function.

 There are many ways to interpret the results given by this model.
 For example, one might be more interested in choosing among the agents that better assessed their impact rather than who had the highest utility function.
-I intend to expand on these considerations further in the development section.
+I intend to expand on these considerations further in furthering this work.

 The advantages of this model consists in running impossible scenarios.
 In the real world the resources allocated to charities is very limited and they constantly have to make difficult decisions in how to allocate these resources.
 It’s hardly ever possible to run experiments to figure out what’s the best way of distributing these resources because it’s so costly to do so.
 This approach has some advantages inherited from it’s highly analytical profile.
 The fact that the exact same environment will be used for all competing agents adds a degree of fairness to the process, allowing them to compete on an equal footing.
 It also makes it easy to test the same agents through many different kinds of scenarios.
 This model's purpose is to bridge the gap between policy makers or people allocating resources and their future impacts.